 Percy Ludgate designed the second analytical machine in history, otherwise called the general-purpose Turing-complete computer.
-Colloquially, “Turing-complete,” as used, translates that any real-world multipurpose computer or computer language can simulate any other real-world multipurpose computer or computer language’s computational aspects.
+Colloquially, “Turing-complete,” means any real-world multipurpose computer or computer language that can simulate any other real-world multipurpose computer or computer language’s computational aspects.

 Only two sources of information for Ludgate’s engine exist: a short description by C. V. Boys in the July 1909 number of Nature and the analytical machine’s initial description in the Royal Dublin Society of April 1909’s Scientific Proceedings.

-These two publications must have been noticed by the scientific society in Britain because Percy was appointed to write the article (Automatic calculating machines) in the book Napier tercentenary celebration: Handbook of the exhibition of Napier relics and of books, instruments, and devices for facilitating calculation from 1914.
+These two publications must have been noticed by the scientific society in Britain because Percy was appointed to write the article (Automatic Calculating Machines) in the book Napier Tercentenary Celebration.
+Handbook of the Exhibition of Napier Relics and of Books, Instruments, & Devices for Facilitating Calculation.
 However, there are no records of his attempts to patent his engine or obtain financial backing for its construction from the government.

-The analytical engine of Ludgate has three main components: store, the arithmetic unit, and the sequencing mechanism.
+Ludgate’s analytical computer had three main components: store, the arithmetic unit, and the sequencing mechanism.
 The store used a “shuttle” for each variable.
 The arithmetic unit is a direct or partial product multiplying machine.
 The sequencing mechanism of Ludgate was to be controlled by a perforated paper tape, termed a formula paper, on which row of perforations defined a complete instruction.
 Each instruction on the sequencing mechanism specified two operands, the type of arithmetic operation to be performed, and the location (or pairs of locations) to receive the result.

 Percy Ludgate also never had any children.